TechniqueSoftware/clubos-webapp/README.md

 # React + Vite

+This repository serves as the parent webapp over technique-web, clubOS-lib, clubos-ui-components, and ASF(?)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: